GeodataTools/geodata/doc/general/packagesetup.md

 %setenv GEODATA_ROOT <YOUR PATH HERE>
 ```

-If you do not define this variable, all datasets and cutouts will be stored under the installation directory in `datasets/` by default.
+If you do not define this variable, all datasets and cutouts will be stored under `~/.local/geodata` by default.

 ## Building Geodata